Diary of a Provincial Lady

 Diary of a Provincial Lady, by E. M. Delafield, is the comic fictional diary of an upper middle-class Englishwoman living in a Devon village, published in 1930.
 The novel is autobiographical and has never been out of print.
-Its success led to three sequels, and provided inspiration for similar fictional diaries, such as the Bridget Jones' series.
+Its success led to three sequels, and provided inspiration for similar fictional diaries, such as the Bridget Jones series.

 Authorship and origin

 Novelist E. M. Delafield was born Edmée Elizabeth Monica de la Pasture in 1890.
 Her mother, Mrs Henry de la Pasture, was a successful novelist, and her father was a French count whose family escaped to England during the French Revolution.

-Her husband, Arthur Dashwood, was a land agent, and Delafield boosted their income by writing articles for the "feminist, socialist and progressive" magazine Time and Tide.
+Her husband, Arthur Dashwood, was a land agent (i.e. he was responsible for conducting the business affairs of a large landed estate), and Delafield boosted their income by writing articles for the "feminist, socialist and progressive" magazine Time and Tide.
 Diary of a Provincial Lady began as a weekly serial in Time and Tide from December 1929 onwards, at the request of the editor Margaret Haig Thomas, Lady Rhondda.
 It was largely autobiographical – Delafield, her husband and children were the basis of the main characters.

 It was published as a book in 1930 and became a bestseller, making Delafield internationally famous and giving rise to three sequels.
 Writing in The Guardian, novelist Jilly Cooper explained how the diary began:"The editor of Time and Tide, then a large-circulation weekly of which Delafield was a director, wanted something light and readable, preferably in serial form, to fill the centre pages.
 And so, in her beautiful house in Devonshire, she began to note down the routine follies and storms in teacups of life in the provinces.
 From the moment they appeared, the diaries enchanted everyone.
 They were incredibly funny, and yet, in a way, as homely and reassuringly familiar as the rattle of pips in a Cox's apple.
 The demand grew.
 The diaries were gathered into a first, then a second volume, and two more followed, taking her to America and then into wartime."
 Apart from the Provincial Lady series, which has never been out of print, Delafield has remained a minor novelist.
 Her other books are difficult to source.